GoingMorocco.com

 Thyme (Zaâtar)

 Thyme has a sharp, aromatic flavor and is also used for its antibacterial properties.
-Many people use it when they feel a cold or cough coming.
+Many people use it when they feel a cold or cough coming on.
 A little thyme adds a unique taste to green tea, but like other strong herbs, it should not be overused, as it may cause discomfort if consumed in large amounts.

 Trying different herbs can give you a new experience each time, but it’s always best to use them in moderation and not rely too much on any single one.